Emilsivertsson/TODO-EmilSivertsson/README.md

 # Todo List

 ## Description
-- This was a weekly challenge to create a ToDo application, with tests in Junit and a CI using Github Actions.
+- This was a weekly challenge to create a ToDo application, with tests in Junit and a CI using GitHub Actions.
 - The application is a simple ToDo list, where you can add, remove and mark tasks as done.
 - The application lets several users use the same list, and each user can see their own tasks.
-- The tests lets us check that the application works without using the SQLite database.
+- The tests let us check that the application works without using the SQLite database.
 - The CI lets us check that the tests works, before merging the code to the main branch.

 ## Table of Contents (Optional)